Something Happened: Plot

-Something Happened is narrated by Bob Slocum, a mid-level corporate executive working in a large American company unnamed in the book but later revealed in a 1974 Kurt Vonnegut book review to be known simply as "Time, Incorporated".The novel is structured as an extended, first-person interior monologue, and not very traditional in form.
+Something Happened is narrated by Bob Slocum, a mid-level corporate executive working in a large American company unnamed in the book but later revealed in a 1974 Kurt Vonnegut book review to be known simply as "Time, Incorporated".
+The novel is structured as an extended, first-person interior monologue, and not very traditional in form.
 While there is a throughline concerning Slocum’s anticipation of a potential promotion, the bulk of the narrative is composed of disjointed reflections on various aspects of his life, ranging from early childhood memories to observations about his workplace, family, and psychological state.

 The narrative unfolds in a non-linear fashion, with Slocum recounting anecdotes and impressions from different periods of his life without a consistent chronology or clear connection between them.
 Much of the text consists of his internal commentary on the banality and to a lesser extent cruelty of corporate life, which he portrays as emotionally barren and politically treacherous.
 He reflects obsessively on his colleagues and superiors, often with suspicion, resentment, or fear, and exhibits a constant low-grade anxiety about his professional standing.
 Although pretty successful, he remains deeply insecure, uncertain of how he is perceived, and distrustful of nearly everyone around him.
 He repeats through the novel his fear of asphyxiation.

-Personally, Slocum is emotionally disconnected from his wife and three children, describing his family coldly.
-He describes his wife as once being a lady, but now too-wanting to have sex and unattractive.
-His daughter and him bicker often, and he doesn't believe his wife when she tells him that she wants to talk to him.
-He loves his son well enough, and hates his youngest son, who has an intellectual disability.
-He uses prostitutes often, and his wife knows it.
+Personally, Slocum is emotionally disconnected from his wife and has a doting, but ambiguous relationship with his three children.
+He describes his wife as still quite attractive, but a regular drinker.
+His daughter and he bicker often, and he doesn't believe his wife when she tells him that she wants to talk to him.
+He identifies closely with his fearful middle son, and hates his youngest son, who has an intellectual disability.
+He uses prostitutes often.
 He revisits episodes from his childhood and adolescence, portraying a strained relationship with his family.

 As the narrative advances, Slocum’s grasp on reality begins to deteriorate.
 He increasingly questions the accuracy of his own memories and perceptions, sometimes recalling events incorrectly or realizing that he may have imagined them entirely.
 He experiences hallucinations and episodes of disorientation, leading him to worry about the state of his mental health.
 These elements introduce the possibility that some or all of the events recounted in the novel may be unreliable, positioning Slocum as a deeply untrustworthy narrator.

-The novel concludes with his son being hit by a car and Bob Slocum hugging him, and his death.
-Later, it is revealed that the son only had minor, unimportant wounds, and Slocum hugging him so tightly caused him to die of asphyxiation.
-This is the something that happened.
+The novel concludes with his son being hit by a car and Bob Slocum, in panic, hugging him to his death.
+Later, it is revealed that the son only had minor, unimportant wounds, and Slocum squeezing the boy so tightly caused him to die of asphyxiation.
+This is the Something that happened.

+On the last few pages, Slocum is described as a decisive and commanding executive at his new job, while all self-reflection disappears entirely.